Louis Davids: Kurhaus period

 After the death of Jean-Louis Pisuisse, at whose funeral Davids gave a speech, the Kurhaus at Scheveningen beach, where Pisuisse used to perform, was unsuccessfully in use as a cinema.
 In 1931, the Zeebad Scheveningen Company contacted Davids.
 In the years that followed his fame reached a peak and he established his name as the most versatile and appreciated comedian in the Netherlands.
 In his performances in Scheveningen, as well as his occasional performances in the Amsterdam Leidseplein theater, Davids developed a unique style: songs and conferences interspersed with revue-ish sketches reminiscent of his past in variety entertainment, such as ventriloquism.
-Of great significance was the fact that Davids gave many gifted Dutch and foreign artists a chance to perform in his shows.
+Of great significance was that Davids gave many gifted Dutch and foreign artists a chance to perform in his shows.
 Among them were established greats such as Rudolf Nelson and his cabaret from Berlin, but also beginners such as the Cabaret Ping Pong, Martie Verdenius, Wim Kan and Corry Vonk.
 Wim Sonneveld also started his career at Davids; not yet as an artist, but as a secretary in the office.

 In May 1931 Davids went to London to record an album with British bandleader Bert Ambrose at the Queen's Hall for His Master's Voice.